Shaf8808/PP4-news-site/README.md

 Changing the login templates of Django Allauth (login, signup html files etc.) to improve UI and inherit styling of my own templates and css

+Make sure to detail the ability for the site admin to post articles, reviews and releases through the website

 Testing

 An error with data type being an integear unable to be converted to a datetimefield